 Section 1 – Mandatory Commitment

 A work bond will be required by every family registering a child to play football/cheer.
-The Hillsborough Boys Football Association work bond is set at a minimum of two hundred dollars ($200.00) per family and is non-interest bearing.
+The Hillsborough Boys Football Association work bond is set at a minimum of one hundred fifty dollars ($150.00) per family and is non-interest bearing.
 For families with 2 or more athletes participating in the program an additional fee of fifty dollars ($50.00) will be added to the workbond requirement.
 The maximum Workbond a family could be responsible for is two hundred fifty dollars ($250.00)